 I’m Laura, your TSR representative from UEA (University of East Anglia).
 You might have spoken to me before on our Twitter and Facebook channels, or on WhatsApp during one of our Open Days.
 If you have any questions about applying to UEA, or the university in general, please feel free to ask me on the UEA forum or in a private message.
 I’ll also be dipping in and out of the forums on Student Room to offer advice where I can.
 As a UEA alumnus and staff member, I should be well placed to help.
 Why not tell us a bit more about yourself?
 Whether you're applying now, making your choices, or you're a current student or alumnus, we'd love to hear from you.

-Visiting the University of East Anglia on an open day will really give you a feel of what life is like here on campus.
+Although ongoing measures to tackle COVID-19 mean we can't hold large scale open days on campus at the moment, visiting the University of East Anglia's Virtual open day will really give you a feel of what life is like at UEA.
 You'll get to tour the campus, meet and chat with other students and check out the accommodation options.
-Academics and students will also be available to talk with you about the subject or subjects you are interested in and share their enthusiasm for the subject and experiences.
+Academics and students have also produced a wide range of resources about the subject or subjects you are interested in.
+You'll find out lots of information about life at UEA, from our Admissions experts talking about applying to university and all things finance to our Students Union and Sportspark teams giving the low down on Student Life.

 If you accept a place at the university you will also be invited to join an Applicant Day which will go into a little more detail about your course.